joaopafe/commercial-manager/backend/README.md

 - get items (with the stock quantity and returning the entity StockGroup);
 - add stock quantity on an existing item;
 - remove stock quantity on an existing item;
-- get items based on stock group entity;

 ### Item Category:

 **Operations on the item categories:**

 - get the item categories;
+- get item category by id;
 - add item category;
 - update item category;
 - remove item category;